TritonDataCenter/node-manta-dir-watcher/README.md

     dir: <dir to watch>,

     // Optional params:
-    cacheDir: <dir in which this can cache info from the last poll>,
-    pattern: <glob string or regex to match against file/dir names>,
+    namePattern: <glob string or regex to match against file/dir names>,
-    syncDir: <local dir to which to sync the dir>,
+    syncDir: <local dir to which to sync found files>, });
-});

 // XXX separte events or just data events?
 If data events we can just